Garnet-Yeates/GarnsMod/README.md

     // In this case, it is inferred that the 'cd' parameter is a CommonDrop (since the method has <CommonDrop>) itemLoot.FindRuleWhere<CommonDrop>(cd => cd.itemId == ItemID.Skull);

-    // In this case, it is inferred that 'ofo' parameter is a OneFromOptionsDropRule (since the method has <OneFromOptionsDropRule>) itemLoot.FindRuleWhere<OneFromOptionsDropRule>(ofo => ofo.ContainsOption(ItemID.Frostbrand));
+    // In this case, it is inferred that 'ofo' parameter is a OneFromOptionsDropRule (method has <OneFromOptionsDropRule>) itemLoot.FindRuleWhere<OneFromOptionsDropRule>(ofo => ofo.ContainsOption(ItemID.Frostbrand));
 }
 ```